 Most of the Group's transactions are carried out in Philippine pesos, its functional currency.
 Exposures to currency exchange rates arise from the Group's sales to a certain customer and fuel importation, which are primarily denominated in U.S. dollars.
 The liability covering the importation is covered by letter of credits which is subsequently closed to Philippine peso trusts receipts (TRs).
 Further, the Group has a U.S. dollar loan from a certain bank which has been used to finance its capital expenditures (see Note 16).
-This however is hedged with a peso swap to mitigate foreign currency fluctuation risks.
+This however is hedged with a peso swap as part of the Company mitigation to foreign currency fluctuation risks.
 The Group also holds U.S. dollar-denominated cash and cash equivalents.